 CocoItalian, Sicilian occupational name for a cook a seller of cooked meats or a keeper of an eating house from southern Italian coco "cook" (from Latin cocuscoquus)... [more]

-CocuzzaItalian From cocuzza "gourd", "pumpkin", applied either as an occupational name for a grower or seller of gourds or a nickname for a rotund individual.
+CocuzzaItalian, Sicilian Means "gourd, pumpkin", possibly a metonymic occupational name for a grower or seller of gourds, or perhaps a nickname for someone with a large head or rotund figure.

 CodinoItalian Means "pigtail, plait" in Italian, literally "tail's end".
 Ultimately from Latin cauda "tail (of an animal)".
 Perhaps given to someone who often wore their hair in such a style, possibly given to orphans or foundlings.